tsaimogono/TSA.MOG.500.Bcl.2024-Bcl.2024-B.Tsai-Mogono.Js03-main/README.md

 Preheating grill to 204°C
 Seasoning the steak with Salt and Pepper
 Cooking steak to 63°C
-Steak is ready to serve!
+Steak is ready to serve